 Receiving the diagnosis of lupus can be a stressful or frightening moment for both the patient and the family.
 It is important to realize that help is available and you are not alone.
-Whether you or your loved one just received a diagnosis of lupus or have been living with it for a long time—we are here to help you live better with lupus now and in the years ahead.
-We have listed below the many ways in which we can help you solve the cruel mystery of lupus.
 You can also fill out our online lupus navigator request form to have a lupus navigator contact you directly.

 People with lupus often feel alone with their disease and the everyday struggles that the disease brings to their lives, especially during times when the disease is active.
 The philosophy of LFA support groups is to provide a warm and caring environment where people with lupus, their family members, caregivers, and loved ones can share their experiences, methods of coping, and insights into living with this chronic illness